JanDonnermayer/ContextPassing/README.md

 ## Infrastructure

-The app is built on the Microsoft Azure Platform and fully functional.

 - Merchant-Page, Cart-Page, and Cart-API are modeled as a single Function App for simplicity.
 - The session-storage is built on Azure Table Storage